In This Article

 Risk of ear infections

-When a baby drinks lying down, milk can flow through to the ear cavity, which can cause ear infections.
+If your baby drinks while lying flat, milk can flow into her ear cavity, which can cause ear infections.

 Using a feeding cup